UNDP-Data/geohub/documentation/docs/storymaps/edit_storymap_chapter.md

     - Title: The title of the chapter.
     - Description: The description of the chapter.
 This is where the user describes the information intended to be shown in the chapter.

+The text should be written in markdown format.
+Please read more about [markdown](https://www.markdownguide.org/basic-syntax/) to learn how to format the text.
+The text can be formatted with bold, italic text and headings.
+Users can also add hyperlinks, quotes, ordered and unordered lists.

 ---

 ![Chapter Slide Settings Panel - Text](../assets/storymaps/storymaps_slide_settings_text.png)